DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-documentation-feedback.md

 ## Overview

-Effective documentation is a cornerstone of successful software development.
 Leveraging an AI-powered development workflow, such as utilising large language models (LLMs), makes it easier to create and maintain high-quality, readable documentation.
 This section outlines best practices for incorporating documentation into your development workflow and how to maximise the benefits of LLM capabilities.

 ## Maintaining Up-to-Date Documentation